cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 --- abstract

-This document specifies a CBOR encoding/compression of RFC 7925 profiled certificates.
-By using the fact that the certificates are profiled, the CBOR certificate compression algorithms can in many cases compress RFC 7925 profiled certificates with over 50%.
-This document also specifies COSE headers for CBOR encoded certificates as well as the use of the CBOR certificate compression algorithm with TLS Certificate Compression in TLS 1.3 and DTLS 1.3.
+This document specifies a CBOR encoding/compression of X.509 Certificates.
+The resulting certificates are called "CBOR certificates".
+The CBOR encoding supports a large subset of RFC 5280, while at the same time producing very small sizes for certificates compatible with RFC 7925.
+When uses to compress DER encoded X.509 certificates, the CBOR encoding can in many cases compress RFC 7925 profiled certificates with over 50%.
+The document also specifies COSE headers for CBOR certificates as well as a TLS certificate type for CBOR certificates.

 --- middle